 8.)
 Exploit the package holiday business model

 Now, what I mean by a package is the hotel and flight included in one package.
-Companies like TUI, Virgin Holidays and Thomas Cook all do this.
+Companies like TUI and Virgin Holidays all do this.

 When these companies open new destinations to book, they usually commit to ‘buying’ a quota of rooms from various hotels.
 This means they have to get them filled – one way or another.
 The good thing for us travellers is that if they don’t fill up as fast as the companies would like, the prices often get slashed sometimes to very low rates.
 For the companies, it’s all about limiting financial loss.